x86senniral/ReactJS-Platform-Advermte/README.md

 ## About
-It took me about 2 weeks to finish up most of this project.
-It's a full template of a react.js platform with full-authentication utlity, messaging system/Threads and creating public posts that can be seen by other users.
+A full template of a React platform with full-authentication utlity, messaging system/Threads and creating public posts that can be seen by other users.
 Additionally each user has their own IDs & customizable Public profile that also can be seen by other users as well.
+The focus on the platform is mostly based on backend.
+Front-end is an extremely basic design made using tailwindcss.

 ## Initialization.
 The Initialization is as simply as initializing your firebase `firestore` and configurations:
 - Register a a firebase account.